neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 With Neon's read replica feature, you can instantly create a dedicated read replica computes for running data-intensive analytics or reporting queries.
 This allows you to avoid disruption or performance degradation on your production database.

-A read replica reads data from the same source as your read-write compute instance.
+A read replica reads data from the same source as your primary read-write compute.
 There's no data replication, so creating a read replica is a near-instant process.
 For more information about Neon's read replica architecture, see [Read replicas](/docs/introduction/read-replicas).

 Suppose you have a `sales` table in your production database.
 The table and data might look something like this: